 This part serves the purposes of adding variety to the English Language curriculum, broadening students' learning experience and catering for their diverse needs and interests.
-The modules in S5 are Learning English through Sports Communication and Learning English through Social Issues.
+They need to take part in one oral assessment (Group Interaction) on Social Issues and Sports Communication in S6.